on the recommendation of the Education Commission(1964-66), consideration/review

 and established in October, 1993, under Indira Gandhi Krishi Vishwavidyalaya,

-Vigyan Kendra Anjora,Durg,(C.G.) is transformed under the administration
+Vigyan Kendra Anjora,Durg,(C.G.) is transferred under the administrative

 Control of Chhattisgarh Kamdhenu Vishwavidyalaya on 18.09.2014 with all the assets